 Question #2: What level of competition is in my niche?

 eMarketer’s statistics show that there are 31% more bloggers today than there were three years ago.
-That’s why you can no longer sit back and hope for a change.
+That’s why you can no longer create blog posts, sit back and hope for a change.

 A competitive audit is critical to your business.
-When you discover what your competitors are doing, it can guide your efforts.
+When you discover what your competitors are doing, it can guide your content strategy efforts.

-Having a deeper understanding of your competitors can help you create better blog posts that your readers will benefit from.
+Having a deeper understanding of your competitors can help you create better blog posts that your target audience will benefit from.

-The level of intensity may vary, but no industry, blog or marketer is exempt from competition.
+The level of intensity may vary, but no industry, blog post creator or marketer is exempt from competition.
 So, the question is, what are you going to do about the competition in your niche?
 And how are you going to use this to inspire stronger audience engagement and better social media engagement?

 Do you have a documented content strategy that will help you thrive?
 According to Content Marketing Institute, only 35% of B2B content marketers have a written content strategy.

 One of the ways to develop a results-producing content strategy is to understand the level of competition that you are up against on a regular basis and to build a more active engagement strategy to counteract that.

-As someone who made an intentional decision to embrace content marketing and even created one of the most useful and detailed content marketing guides in the entire world, talking to you about competition makes me feel a little weird, because “content marketing” itself is competitive.
+As someone who made an intentional decision to embrace content marketing and even created one of the most useful and detailed content marketing guides in the entire world, talking to you about competition makes me feel a little weird, because “content marketing and content strategy” itself is competitive.

 The ease of starting an online business has made it possible for millions of people to come aboard with everyone vying for higher numbers of twitter engagement, social media engagement, and audience engagement across all platforms.

 On the flip side, be careful not to be too worried about your competition.
 Instead, recognize that the presence of many competitors is an indication that your niche is hot and profitable.
 Forbes agrees that competition is good, because of these five reasons: